 LinkedHashSet will spare its clients from the unspecified ordering as provided by HashSet at a price higher than usual.

-If the definition of set interface is justified then add() method will return false if there an attempt made for adding the duplicate elements right to the set.
+If the definition of the set interface model is justified then add() method will return false if there an attempt made for adding the duplicate elements right to the set.
 This will not define any additional method right of its own.
 Set is a interface which is generic which had this declaration:

 Interface Set<E>